 We've used TeJaS to implement a type system for

-jQuery, which augments the Base
+jQuery, which augments the Base system with new

 kinds for describing the sizes of jQuery collection objects.